annahowsky/annahowsky.github.io/pages/hiking.md

 <img src="../assets/hiking/oyster.png" width="400" title="Meagan, Anna, and Mai Thao at Oyster Dome" alt="Meagan, Anna, and Mai Thao at Oyster Dome">

 The three of us set out for our first hike of the season.
-It's a great day to stretch the legs and get ready for what is shaping up to be a great summer.
+It was a great day to stretch the legs and get ready for a great summer.
 Not quite warm enough to shed the layers, but not too cold for the soul.
 My kind of weather.

 The trail winds through the dappled shade of the old growth trees.
 At the top of the dome, we were greeted by full sun and sweeping views of the Puget Sound.
-The trail was alive with lots of fellow hikers of all ages, with their dogs in tow, and paragliders catching the breeze at the top of the dome.
+The trail was alive with lots of fellow hikers of all ages, their dogs in tow, and paragliders catching the breeze at the top.

 At the top, a guy hiking with his son and his friend offered everyone watermelon slices.
 What a treat!
-I looked through my snack stash to see what I could offer back and the pickings were slim.
-Unhealthily, I offered him back some of my nerds clusters.
+I looked through my snack stash to see what I could offer in return, but the pickings were slim.
+Sheepishly, I offered him back some of my nerds gummy clusters.
 It's not quite the same vibe, but every gram of sugar counts on the trail.

 We headed back down the dome and made our way home where Maaz and the boys were firing up the grill.